chen-shaoxing/Matlab-for-fun/README.md

 # Matlab-for-fun
 Here are some small programs written by MATLAB R2014a

-plotgrid: plot convolution kernel
+plotgrid: plot convolution kernel(2D)

-jet23d: transform 2d-jet map to 3d
+jet23d: transform 2d-jet map to gray and 3d